Avanade/Beef/samples/MyEf.Hr/docs/10-Service-Bus-Subscribe.md

 Update project dependencies as follows.

-1. Update the `Microsoft.Azure.WebJobs.Extensions.ServiceBus` NuGet package dependency to latest `5.x.x` version.
-2. Add the `Microsoft.Azure.Functions.Extensions` NuGet package as a dependency to enable Dependency Injection (DI).
-3. Add the `CoreEx.Azure` and `CoreEx.Validation` NuGet packages as dependencies.
+1. Add the `CoreEx.Azure` and `CoreEx.Validation` NuGet packages as dependencies.
-4. Add `MyHr.Ef.Common` as a project reference dependency (within a real implemenation the `*.Common` assemblies should be published as internal packages for reuse across domains; that is largely their purpose).
+2. Add `MyHr.Ef.Common` as a project reference dependency (within a real implemenation the `*.Common` assemblies should be published as internal packages for reuse across domains; that is largely their purpose).

 <br/>